Cycle 1

 At the end of the task, repeat any words that required correction.

-This task introduces students to answering literal questions about an illustration.
 Later, this type of task will require students to answer inferential questions about texts.

 In this task, students will practice writing a and reading the corresponding sound, /ăăă/.

-Instructors should attend to students’ current skills to determine how the students should write:
+You should attend to students’ current skills to determine how the students should write:

 What they should write ON: Students may use our printable worksheets, drawing paper, an erasable template, wide-ruled paper, or tri-lined paper.